 Dance Tribe is a most delicious combination of sacred space and playful, fierce, poignant self-expression in community.

-These Tuesday (and now ALSO Thursday) nights from 7:30 – 9:30 at the Church in Ocean Park have been a dream come true for me!
-Shout out to Full Circle and Inhale, Venice who hosted our Thursday nights in the past, pictured below!
+These Tuesday nights from 7:30 – 9:30 at the Church in Ocean Park have been a dream come true for me!
+Shout out to Full Circle and Inhale, Venice who also hosted our Thursday nights in the past, pictured below!

 For almost 20 years I danced in free form ecstatic dance classes held by my good friends Michael Skelton and Jo Cobbett.
 It was amazing.
 Deep, soulful, fun, healing…